Health insurance in Kentucky

 Medicaid eligibility and expansion in Kentucky

 In addition to implementing a state-run health insurance exchange, Kentucky expanded Medicaid under the Affordable Care Act.
-Under the Medicaid eligibility expansion, Kentucky residents with household income up to 138 percent of the federal poverty level are eligible for Medicaid.
+Under the Medicaid eligibility expansion, Kentucky adults (up to age 64) with household income up to 138 percent of the federal poverty level are eligible for Medicaid.

 The waiver was reapproved by HHS in November 2018, with an effective date of April 2019. but the work requirement was blocked again, just days before it was to take effect.
 And in December 2019, just days after taking office, Gov. Andy Beshear terminated the Kentucky HEALTH waiver, officially rescinding the state’s Medicaid work requirement.